Creating a Validator Mapping File

 "key"is the target database column name and the"value"is the header name of the source column in your CSV. - Example:

-This tells the validator: "For the database's
+This tells the validator: "For the database table's

 sample_idfield, get the data from my CSV'scollaborator_sample_idcolumn."

-static_fields
+Schema: static_fields

 - Purpose: To assign a fixed, constant value to a database field for every row in your file.
 This is useful when a value is the same for all records in a batch (e.g., the project name or sample type).